-The Guyra Preschool and Long Day care centre is currently taking enrolments for 2018
+The Guyra Preschool and Long Day Care Centre is currently taking enrolments for 2020

 The Guyra Preschool and Long Daycare centre is an established childcare service in the local community that provides high quality care to children aged from 6 weeks to 12 years old.
 We offer before and after school care, school holiday care (OSHC) as well as long day care and preschool services.
 OSHC services are based at 162 Bradley Street Guyra, with a license to cater up to 30, 6-12 year old children per day.